 by Katie Brazerol

 When I first opened my child care, I had only three children and they were all under the age of 2.
-(At this time the early learning guidelines in North Dakota are voluntary for child care providers.)
 As the children became more comfortable in my setting, I noticed frequent boredom and tension among them.
 After several months, it became apparent that we all needed some structure in our day.
 I ordered a kit from FunShine Express® to see if the activities would help break up our day.
 What a dramatic difference!
 Within a week, I noticed that the children stayed engaged, I felt like we were all enjoying new topics, and as a perk for me—time seemed to go by much more quickly!

 One thing that became immediately evident to me was how much work the curriculum saved me.
 Although I have a degree in child development, it was time-consuming to find new and fresh alphabet, color, number, and general activities each month.
 With FunShine, I was able to go right to the guide for easy-to-complete activities.
 I also began to see the benefits of having a theme.
 The kids responded well to the songs, and it allowed me to introduce many unfamiliar materials and new vocabulary words.

 I think one of my favorite things about using a curriculum was the positive reaction I received from parents.
 Their kids were discussing theme-related topics at the dinner table, and my walls were soon filled with fun theme-related pictures for them to observe.
 Occasionally I would even have a parent approach me with an item related to our current theme, asking if I would like to borrow it.
 This reminded me how beneficial it is to include families in themes, especially those involving job-related or cultural topics.
 Monthly newsletters kept them in the loop about what their children were learning.